microsoft/vscode-docs/api/extension-capabilities/overview.md

 ## Theming

-[Theming](theming) controls the look of VS Code, both the colors of source code in the editor and the colors of the VS Code user interface.
+[Theming](./theming) controls the look of VS Code, both the colors of source code in the editor and the colors of the VS Code user interface.
 If you've ever wanted to make it look like you're coding the Matrix by making VS Code different shades of green, or just wanted to create the ultimate, minimalist grayscale workspace, then themes are for you.

 **Extension Ideas**

-- Change the color highlighting of your source code.
+- Change color of your source code.
-- Change the colors of the VS Code User Interface.
+- Change colors of the VS Code User Interface.
 - Port an existing TextMate theme to VS Code.
 - Add custom file icons.

-## Declarative Language Support
+## Declarative Language Features

-[Declarative language support](/api/language-extensions/overview#declarative-language-support) extends existing programming languages or implement basic support for a new language.
+[Declarative Language Features](/api/language-extensions/overview#declarative-language-features) extend existing programming languages or implement basic support for a new language.
 This is done declaratively, without writing any code.
-These extension points focus on text editing features, such as bracket matching and syntax highlighting.
+The support mostly consist of text editing features, such as bracket matching and syntax highlighting.
 For more advanced features, like IntelliSense or debugging, see [Programmatic Language Features](/api/language-extensions/overview#programmatic-language-features).

 Snippets, for example, provide a rich and highly customizable syntax with support for advanced features like transformations and capitalization, while a good language grammar can completely change the coding experience.